Opioid Use Disorders

 - Methadone

+In many cases legal prescription use has led to illegal prescription abuse and/or heroin use.
 Although heroin is an opioid, it is not a medication.
 Any of these opioids can be abused, leading to increased tolerance (a need for a higher dose of opioids to achieve the desired effect or diminished effect with the same amount of an opioid) or withdrawal symptoms when opioid use is discontinued.

 An Individual May Be Diagnosed With an Opioid Use Disorder if 2 or More of the Following Criteria Exist: